viniiafonso/genq/README.md

     // Customizing the JSON key for the field 'name'.
 When deserializing, the value of 'full_name' will be assigned to the 'name' field.
     @JsonKey(name: 'full_name')
     required String name,
     // Providing a default value for the field 'age'.
 If the field is not present in the JSON, the default value will be used.
+This value will also be used in the constructor if the parameter is not 'required'.
     @JsonKey(defaultValue: 99)
-    required int age,
+    int age,
   }) = _User;
 }
 ```